Mielec Memorial Site and War Cemetery on ul. Tragutta

 Published on June 1, 2021.
 Translation by Julia Zieba.

-The New Jewish Cemetery of Mielec on ul.
+The Jewish Memorial and War Cemetery of Mielec on ul.
 Tragutta is a much larger plot than the one on ul.
 Jadernych.
-It is unclear when it was created and exactly how many burials are there.
+It is unclear when it was created and exactly how many burials are there (see History section below).
 Currently there are four memorials / tombstones (it is unclear if there are actual remains) flat on the ground, and a large upright memorial stone dedicated to the victims of the Shoah.

 As late as 2019 the cemetery was in very poor condition with large overgrowth.
-In 2020 a group of local Polish volunteers, led by Dębica resident Izabela Sekulska, organized a massive cleanup of the Tragutta cemetery.
+In 2020 a group of local Polish volunteers, led by Mielec native Izabela Sekulska, organized a massive cleanup of the Tragutta cemetery.
 The cemetery grounds are now clear of brush, clean, and the fence is freshly painted.
 Volunteers regularly visit the cemetery to ensure its upkeep.